asheesh-yadav/Interview-ToDo-Task/README.md

 ##  Description

-A simple Todo application built using React.
+Todo app built using React.
 Users can add, delete, mark tasks as completed, and filter tasks based on their status.

 ---